spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines.md

 ## Entity name is not unique

-The names of the following entities should be unique to the extent of making it impossible to accidentally match the name of a core entity introduced in future:
+The names of the following entities should be unique:

 * Transfers
 * Transfer properties